 Blue-chip art refers to high-value artworks by well-established artists – artists with a solid reputation for creating art that increases in value over time.
 Blue-chip artworks usually sell for the highest price at auction houses and become a more valuable investment with time.
 Blue-chip art is considered a safe option for art collectors and art investors.

 This is because, if an artist’s previous artworks have steadily increased in value over time, investors are more likely to invest in their art, as they would when buying stocks from profitable.

 Blue-Chip Art vs Red-Chip Art

 Blue-chip art refers to art that has a solid reputation and a history of success.
-However, red-chip artists are usually upcoming artists or emerging artists that are actively creating work on the primary market, as well as the secondary market.
+However, red-chip artists are usually upcoming artists or emerging artists who are actively creating work on the primary market as well as the secondary market.
 Red-chip art is considered the polar opposite of blue-chip art.

 However, unlike blue-chip art, red-chip art is neither predictable nor traditional.
 They aren’t prominent names on the primary market but sell their work for between 200% and 500% of their lot in art auctions.

-Some red-chip artists include Issy Wood, Hilary Pecis and more – artists that have a huge online presence and social media following.
-You can also find red-chip artists that create digital art that can convert to NFTs.
+Some red-chip artists include Issy Wood, Hilary Pecis, and more – artists who have a huge online presence and social media following.
+You can also find red-chip artists that create digital art that can be converted to NFTs.

 Examples of Blue-Chip Artists